"

 The sequence in Figure 1 begins in the early 1860s, a period when a ‘White Australia’ policy was becoming established.
 Until the late 1940s, periods of substantial net immigration were episodic and intermittent.
 These immigrants came almost entirely from the British Isles, including Ireland, and can be described in ethnic terms as Anglo-Celtic.
 They and their descendants overwhelmed the Indigenous population and established the basic political institutions and processes which Australia still features.

-The modern period
+The modern immigration regime

 In 1973, the Whitlam Labor government formally discontinued the White Australia policy.[4]
 It also instituted a new domestic policy of multiculturalism which, overturning a rhetoric of assimilation which had accompanied the post-1940s ethnic diversification, celebrated Australia’s growing cultural diversity.

-Immigration numbers surged again under the Fraser Coalition government from 1976.
-It was the Fraser government that elaborated the aspirational notion of multiculturalism into a range of policies supporting ethnic communities.
+It was the Fraser Coalition government from 1976 which elaborated the aspirational notion of multiculturalism into a range of policies supporting ethnic communities.
 This period also saw the formalisation of the immigration policy regime which, in essence, still prevails today.

-It involves selection criteria which do not formally discriminate on the basis of race or national origin.
-It also involves three principal selection categories permitting immigrant admission on the basis of occupational skills (measured by a ‘points test’ scoring such factors as qualifications, English-language proficiency and age), family connections (mainly admitting the spouses, fiancées and dependent children of Australian residents) and humanitarian considerations (including refugees as narrowly defined under international conventions and others deemed in humanitarian need).
-This formally non-discriminatory and category-focused immigration system has now been in place in Australia for more than 40 years.
-The social impact of Australia’s immigration experience over the past 70 years has been transformative.
-The 2016 Census revealed that 26 per cent of Australians had been born elsewhere; 40 per cent of these immigrants had a national origin somewhere in Asia with 10 per cent originating in the Middle East or Africa.[5]
-Australia’s cultural transformation has been particularly dramatic in the major metropolitan areas, especially Sydney and Melbourne.
+This regime involves selection criteria which do not formally discriminate on the basis of race or national origin.
+It encompasses three principal selection categories permitting immigrant admission on the basis of occupational skills (measured by a ‘points test’ scoring such factors as qualifications, English language proficiency and age), family connections (mainly admitting the spouses, fiancées and dependent children of Australian residents) and humanitarian considerations (including refugees as narrowly defined under international conventions and others deemed in humanitarian need).
+This formally non-discriminatory and category-focused immigration system has now been in place in Australia for more than 50 years.

-Figure 2 also reveals the maintenance since the mid-1980s of a ‘humanitarian’ intake in the range of 11,000 to 20,000 per annum.
-The humanitarian program has two main components: an offshore component under which resettlement in Australia is offered to refugees and others with a humanitarian case located outside Australia, and an onshore component providing for claimants assessed to be refugees after arriving in Australia on a valid visa.
+The humanitarian program has two main components.
+There is an offshore component under which resettlement in Australia is offered to refugees and others with a humanitarian case located outside Australia.
+An onshore component provides for claimants determined to be refugees after arriving in Australia on a valid visa.

-The humanitarian program looks relatively small in comparison to the family and occupational-skills categories, and over time represents a diminishing proportion of the total immigration intake.
-In comparison to other countries’ involvement in international efforts to resettle those stranded in refugee camps around the world, the Australian humanitarian program is one of the more generous.[7]
-However, this sound record contrasts markedly with the harsh regime applying to asylum seekers seeking to enter Australia and claim refugee status outside the parameters of the humanitarian program.
-This is despite the number of such claimants reaching Australia being relatively low compared with the numbers seeking to enter other target countries, for instance in Europe.
+In comparison to other countries’ involvement in international efforts to resettle those stranded in refugee camps around the world, the Australian humanitarian program is one of the more generous.[11]
+However, this record contrasts markedly with the harsh regime applying to asylum seekers endeavouring to enter Australia and claim refugee status outside the parameters of the humanitarian program.
+This is despite the numbers of such claimants being relatively low compared with the numbers seeking to enter other target countries such as in Europe.

 In the late 1970s, Australia’s acceptance of Indo-Chinese ‘boat people’ had signalled a decisive end to the old White Australia policy.[12]
 Over time, however, political tolerance for the management of undocumented asylum seekers arriving by sea waned, especially as it began to be associated with organised ‘people smuggling’ networks.

-After returning to government in December 2007, Labor under Prime Minister Rudd suspended the mandatory detention of maritime asylum seekers.
-Maritime arrivals (mainly Afghan, Iranian and Sri Lankan asylum seekers) later surged to unprecedented levels, including an extraordinary tally exceeding 25,000 arrivals in 2012–13.
-Many others tragically drowned at sea.[9]
-The Rudd and Gillard governments grappled with the cruel conundrum around what Prime Minister Rudd described as ‘our responsibility as a government … to ensure that we have a robust system of border security and orderly migration on the one hand as well as fulfilling our legal and compassionate obligations … on the other’.[10]
+The Rudd Labor government, elected in December 2007, initially suspended the mandatory detention of maritime asylum-seekers.
+However, it later reintroduced mandatory offshore detention following a surge in maritime arrivals, including an extraordinary tally exceeding 25,000 arrivals in 2012–3, with many others tragically drowning at sea.[13]
+The Rudd and Gillard governments grappled with the cruel conundrum around what Prime Minister Rudd described as ‘our responsibility as a government … to ensure that we have a robust system of border security and orderly migration on the one hand as well as fulfilling our legal and compassionate obligations … on the other’.[14]

 Temporary immigration